farooqqureshii/farooqqureshii.github.io/src/content/writing/build.md

 As I was deciding what to write about next, I was thinking a lot about what makes a hackathon project great.
 I then dug a little deeper into how exactly someone could build a great project, and the role a hackathon places in shaping that.
 It made for something I'm pretty happy with.

 Hackathons are a very tough thing to define.
 In many instances, I sort of refrain from using the word in casual contexts.
 The one time I didn't, the person confidently agreed with me when they said "Oh hacking?
-I hear cybersecurity is big in Ottawa". [^1]
+I hear cybersecurity is big in Ottawa". <a href="#fn1" id="fnref1">[1]</a>

 All jokes aside, it is quite hard to define.
 Saying it is a tech conference sells the event short, since - it excludes all the building.
 Even if you were to factor in all the workshops and speakers, you still wouldn't really call it a tech conference, since the common association to those isn't really "fun".
 You also wouldn't call it a student meetup, since that sells itself short in terms of the scale and the real world impact of many of the projects at the event.